NameMC-Extras/NameMC-Extras/README.md

 - Show Custom Optifine capes
 - Generate a image of all your profiles

-Create a issue or message me on discord (Faav#6320) if you have any suggestions.
+Create a issue or message me on discord (faav) if you have any suggestions.

 Example Image: